axibase/atsd/rule-engine/email.md

 ![](images/email-screenshot-correlate.png)

-To attach other additional portals, specify them at the `Additional Portal` drop-down.
+To attach additional portals, select them at the `Additional Portal` drop-down.

 ![](images/email-screenshot-portals.png)

-If a portal is a [template](../portals/creating-and-assigning-portals.md#template-portals), placeholders such as entity, metric, tags will be resolved from alert time series key.
+If a portal is a [template](../portals/creating-and-assigning-portals.md#template-portals), placeholders such as entity, metric, tags will be set based on the current window fields.

 ## Monitoring